 Will a CBD Vape Get You High?

-This is because CBD is a non-psychoactive cannabinoid and does not produce an intoxicating feeling.
+This is because CBD is a non-intoxicating cannabinoid and does not produce an intoxicating feeling.
 However, some anecdotal reports indicate that vaping CBD can intensify the euphoric effects often seen with the use of CBD.

 Will Vaping CBD Show Up on a Drug Test?

 CBD oil can be sold as either a Full-Spectrum product or Broad-Spectrum THC-Free product, or a CBD isolate product.
-While the legal considerations for CBD are that the plant must contain 0.3% THC, full-spectrum products do indeed contain trace amounts of THC.
+While the legal considerations for CBD are that the plant must contain 0.3% THC, full-spectrum CBD vape products do indeed contain trace amounts of THC.

 What is a CBD Vape Cartridge?